yellowflickerbeat/FakeNews_Detection/README.md

 linguistic features such as average sentence length, Flesch-Kincaid readability, and keywords feature.
 ---
-2. Text-Based Features:
+2. Text-Based Features:<br>
-○ Average Sentence Length: A measure of sentence complexity.
+○ Average Sentence Length: A measure of sentence complexity.<br>
-○ Flesch-Kincaid Readability Score: A metric indicating the readability of the text.
+○ Flesch-Kincaid Readability Score: A metric indicating the readability of the text.<br>
 These features were calculated and added to the dataset as additional predictors for the model.
 ---
-4. Dataset
+4. Dataset<br>
 The dataset used for training and testing contains news articles labeled as 1 (for real) or 0 (for fake).
 It consists of 5 columns:<br>
 ● id: Unique identifier for each article.<br>